commschamp/comms_protocols_cpp_src/text/final/head.md

 - The communication protocol implementation becomes easy and straightforward process, using mostly declarative statements of classes and types definitions without unnecessary boilerplate code.
+The C++ compiler does all the dirty and boring work of generating the required code.
-- The default logic provided by the library can easily be extended and/or overridden using class inheritance and virtual functions.
+- The default logic, provided by the library, can easily be extended and/or overridden using class inheritance and virtual functions.
 - The protocol implementation doesn't enforce any restrictions on data structures being used, and as a result it can be reused in any system, including bare-metal